 She is a Trustee of The Scott Trust, owner of The Guardian and The Observer; Trustee and former Chair of the Social Market Foundation, a non-party-political think tank; Non-Executive Director of The Merchants Trust and Pantheon International; and Senior Independent Trustee of the Kennedy Memorial Trust.
 Until recently, she was Senior Independent Director of Henderson Smaller Companies Investment Trust and sat on the Content Board of Ofcom and the Council of Tate Modern.

 Mary Ann has extensive TV and radio experience, including presenting Start the Week, Analysis, Profile, One to One, Fallout, The Inquiry, Beyond Westminster, Newshour, Powerhouse, The Brains Trust, The Week in Westminster, Taking Issue, The Big Picture, No Illusions and The World This Week.
-She has regularly appeared as a guest on Question Time, Any Questions, Today, Newsnight, The World Tonight, Channel 4 News, PM, The Andrew Marr Show, The Politics Show, Woman’s Hour, The Afternoon Shift, Start the Week, The Daily Politics and Straw Poll.
+She has regularly appeared as a guest on Question Time, Any Questions, Today, Newsnight, The World Tonight, Channel 4 News, PM, The Andrew Marr Show, The World at One, Woman’s Hour and The Daily Politics.

 Before joining The Times, Mary Ann was political correspondent of The Economist, City Editor of Today newspaper and a Lex columnist and Eurobond correspondent at the Financial Times.